dorabella848/MemoryAllocator/README.md

 # MemoryAllocator
 This document describes the design of the C++ Dynamic Memory Allocator.
+It is compliant with, but not dependent on STL.

 This document is aimed at the following audiences:
  * software engineers